JohnMarzulli/StratuxHud/readme.md

 Please use one of the provided images from the "Release" page on GitHub.

-1. Download the image for your scenario from the GitHub (Releases Page)[<https://github.com/JohnMarzulli/StratuxHud/releases>]
+1. Download the image for your scenario from the GitHub [Releases Page](<https://github.com/JohnMarzulli/StratuxHud/releases>)
-2. Use (Etcher)[<https://www.balena.io/etcher/>] to flash the image onto a Micro SD card.
+2. Use [Etcher](<https://www.balena.io/etcher/>) to flash the image onto a Micro SD card.
 3. Plug in your Projector to the Raspberry Pi
-4. It is recommended that you SSH into the HUD and use `raspi-config` to ("expand the filesystem")[<https://geek-university.com/raspberry-pi/expand-raspbian-filesystem/>].
+4. It is recommended that you SSH into the HUD and use `raspi-config` to ["expand the filesystem"](<https://geek-university.com/raspberry-pi/expand-raspbian-filesystem/>).

 ## 7 Development/From Scratch Install instructions